PCB Converts Karachi High Performance Centre Into Temporary Sanctuary For Paramedics - UrduPoint

 The Pakistan Cricket Board, on a request from the Sindh Government, has agreed to convert its Hanif Mohammad High Performance Centre as a temporary living area for paramedic staff working at the makeshift hospital at Expo Centre, Karachi

-PCB Chief Operating Officer Salman Naseer said: “All the paramedic staff are our heroes as in these challenging and difficult times, they are risking their lives to save the lives and wellbeing of many affected by COVID-19.
+PCB Chief Operating Officer Salman Naseer said here on Monday : "All the paramedic staff are our heroes as in these challenging and difficult times, they are risking their lives to save the lives and well being of many affected by COVID-19.